Kaisrlik/mender-artifact/Documentation/artifact-format-v3.md

 The `artifact_depends` is a key-value store, where the value is either a string, or an array of strings.

+#### `clears_artifact_provides`

+This fields instructs clients to erase `artifact_provides` that they already have stored which match the glob pattern described in each list entry.
+This should be done prior to storing new fields, in other words, this should never clear a field which comes with this Artifact, even if it's in a different payload.

+The intended use of this field is for full rootfs updates to be able to clear fields that have been stored by partial updates, such as a single file update.
+Take a single file update which has stored this `artifact_provide`:
+`rootfs-image.single-file.version = my-file-update-v1`.
+The `rootfs-image`
+update should define a `clears_artifact_provides` entry, `rootfs-image.*`, which will then clear such entries.

+When creating an Artifact with mender-artifact, the default is to include one entry in the list, which has one of these two values:

+* For `rootfs-image` payloads: `rootfs-image.*`
+* For other payloads: `rootfs-image.MODULE.*`, where `MODULE` is the payload type

+If the `clears_artifact_provides` field is missing, the default is to clear nothing.

 ### `meta-data`